thechanmoon/mod-3-bake-off-challenge/README.md

 ## Deliverables

 1. **When the page first loads**, all the bakes should display in the sidebar.
+The first bake should show in the detail view (see deliverable 2).
 2. **When a bake is clicked in the sidebar**, the details for the bake should show up in the detail area.
 3. When the "Make New Bake" button is clicked, a popup (modal) will display a form (this part is already done for you). **When this form is submitted**, a new bake should be created in the backend and added to the list of bakes displayed in the sidebar.